klee-contrib/webpack-focus/README.md

 - `GENERATE_HTML` (default `true`): automatically generate the `index.html`
 - `BABELIFIED_PATH` (default `'./src'`): directory build by Babel
 - `MINIMIFY` (default `false`): minimify the sources
+- `BROWSERS` (default `null`): browsers list that should be taken into account by the autoprefixer-loader

 ## Webpack configuration builder